Slimefun/Slimefun4/CONTRIBUTING.md

 * Don't use wildcard (`*`) imports.
 * Don't import unused classes.
 * Don't use static imports.
-* Always use imports, even in javadocs, don't write out the full location of a class.
+* Always use imports, even in javadocs, don't use fully qualified names unless absolutely necessary. (e.g. `java.Vector`)
 #### 2. Annotations
 * Methods and parameters should be annotated with `@Nullable` (`javax.annotation.Nullable`) or `@Nonnull`(`javax.annotation.Nonnull`).
 * Methods that override a method must be annotated with `@Override`.